meaningfy-ws/semic-styleguide-rdf-validator/README.md

 make generate_aggregate_shapes
 ```

-This generates the ShACL shapes file in `output/semic-shacl.ttl`.
+This generates the ShACL shapes file in `output/semic-shacl.ttl` (a version of
+which is committed in `resources/shapes`).

 Alternatively, if you do not have `make`, inspect the Makefile and run the
 relevant commands yourself.